Stony Brook Medicine

 - Implant Placement:

-- The first step in the process involves surgically placing dental implants into the jawbone at strategic locations to support the bridge.
+- The first step in the All-on-8 dental implant procedure involves surgically placing eight dental implants into the jawbone at strategic locations to support the full-arch restoration.

 - Healing and Osseointegration: